invenia/blog/_posts/2019-10-30-julialang-features-part-1.md

 end
 ```

-This checks at runtime what fields each `NamedTuple` has, to decide what will be in the merge.
+This checks at runtime what fields each `NamedTuple` has, in order to decide what will be in the merge.
 However, we actually know all this information based on the types alone,
 because a list of fields is stored as part of the type (that is the `an` and `bn` type-parameters.)